VideoProc Converter

 By Cecilia Hwung | Last Update:

-Is It Possible to Compress Video on Mac without Losing Quality
+Is It Possible to Compress a Video on Mac without Losing Quality

-How to Compress a Video on Mac with Maximum Quality
+How to Compress a Video on Mac without Visible Quality Loss

-VideoProc Converter is a fast, easy-to-use, and full-featured video compressor available on Mac and Windows.
+VideoProc Converter AI is a fast, easy-to-use, and full-featured video compressor available on Mac and Windows.
 It lets you compress videos on Mac with a simple move of your mouse, requiring no previous knowledge.
-It holds the ability to manage multiple videos at the same time, namely you can compress hundreds of video files at once.
+It holds the ability to manage multiple videos at the same time, namely, you can compress hundreds of videos on Mac at once.

-More reasons to compress a video on Mac with VideoProc Converter
+• More reasons to compress a video on Mac with VideoProc Converter AI

-• Effortlessly reduce video size by 90% of the original without visible quality loss
+• Reduce video size by 90% of the original without visible quality loss

 • Stable and fast.
 47x faster compression speed than the real-time play